Top Two Ways to Recover Lost Partition in Windows 10

 Fortunately, you can recover deleted partition using freeware, because your computer recognizes a partition by its partition table and boot sector.
 When you delete a partition on the computer, the system just removes partition information (eg: partition type, size, location, file system, etc.) from partition table rather than wipe the area occupied by the deleted volume completely.
 At last, you just cannot see that partition in Disk Management or File Explorer.

-As mentioned above, partition loss is caused by various reasons.
-You can try the following methods and see if it works for you.
+As mentioned above, partition loss can be caused due to a variety of different reasons.
+You can try the following methods - hopefully one will work for you!

-If you think your problem was caused by Loss of volume label, drive letter, partition name or Diskpart clean command, you can try this method and learn how to recover data from deleted partition using command prompt.
+If you think your problem was caused by the loss of the volume label, drive letter, partition name, you can try this method to assign a drive letter to it and make it show again in File Explorer.

 Step 1.
 Find the lost partition in Disk Management.
 You can press Win + R and type diskmgmt.msc in the Run window, and then press OK to open Disk Management.
 If a partition is deleted, the disk space will be marked as Unallocated.
 Remember the partition size.